kartikkaul1992/KSwarm/README.md

 # KSwarm
-Light swarm design for 2/3 ESP8266 and an RPI central gate.
+The standard Light Swarm design with 2/3 ESP8266 nodes controlling light sensor data with master slave model, while streaming the data to central Raspberry Pi gate which displays the data and controls a reset command.